 Most people will follow an uninterrupted period of work, other than holidays and minor sickness, throughout their career.
 And that’s fine.
 If you’re fit and healthy, enjoy your job and continue to benefit from the rewards until retirement (and beyond), why not?
 But not everyone can do this and the increasing impact of, for example, mental health issues will also play their part.

 There are many reasons for ‘taking time out’ – some voluntary, some not so.
 And unless it’s because of some wrongdoing on your part, these can be totally justifiable.
 A common cause can be the need to look after an elderly and/or sick relative, or bringing up a young family.
-Personal illness or long-term hospitalisation following an accident can take their toll.
+Redundancy, furlough, personal illness or long-term hospitalisation following an accident can take their toll.

 And there are those who simply want a career break, possibly to do something entirely different (like voluntary work, for example - or to climb a Munro or ten!)
 Any of these ‘extra-curricular activities’ will, inevitably, affect your ability to connect with, and function within, your previous role.
 So how do you start again?

 If you find you now have a huge gap in your CV – don’t worry.
 If the reason(s) for your absence are as outlined above – be honest.
 Potential employers tend to be far more interested in what you can do, rather than what you can’t.
 So, the knowledge and experience you can offer (which you never really lose) is much more important to them than the fact that you’ve been away from the coalface for some time.
 Your confidence may be low but be assured that you can almost certainly do the job; and do it well.